 they learned some of their terminology in elementary school, and if their

 books were wrong, their minds might still retain those errors.
 If every

 one of us learns in grade school that the charges of "electricity" are a

 form of energy, we may remain blind to the contradictions even when we

-grow up to become scientists.
-The scientists put the mistakes in a mental
+grow up to become top physicists.
+The scientists put the mistakes in a

 pigeonhole and never use them during work, but they still may bring them